 Finally, most have seen these types of election interactive maps.

-It's encouraging that in 2020 if Trump wins all the states he won in 2016 EXCEPT he loses Pennsylvania and Michigan, Trump would still win 270 to 268.
+It's noteworthy that in 2020 if Trump won all the states he won in 2016 EXCEPT Pennsylvania and Michigan, Trump would have won 270 to 268.
 Remember also, in 2016 Trump lost Minnesota and its 10 electoral votes by only 1.5% and Minnesota has the most boat owners per capita at 15%.

 There are numerous worthy and worthwhile uses for your time, talents, and treasure, yet Boaters For A Brighter Future seems especially well positioned to provide the greatest bang for the buck - especially for those like minded freedom loving Americans and boating enthusiasts in states that are largely already controlled by one part or the other.

-If we can successfully pool our resources to educate, mobilize, and motivate the greater community of boat owners, water enthusisits - and their friends and families too- especially those owners of smaller boats in the few key contested swing states with relatively large boating populations, we could actually make a difference in the 2020 election and in the country for generations to come.
+If we can successfully pool our resources to educate, mobilize, and motivate the greater community of boat owners, water enthusiasts - and their friends and families too- especially those owners of smaller boats in the few key contested swing states with relatively large boating populations, we could actually make a difference in future elections and in the country for generations to come.

 The Sensible Alternative